pallav-the-analyst/Americana_Retail-Analysis/README.md

 - **Customization:** Tailored for specific needs.
 - **Data Integration:** Seamless integration from Excel, CSV.
 - **Visualizations:** Engaging charts and visuals for better data understanding.
-- **Performance Optimization:** Achieved a 5% increase in report efficiency.

 ## Getting Started
 1. Clone this repository.